UBS faces $1 billion fine for Libor rigging: source

-LONDON (Reuters) - Swiss bank UBS UBSN.VX is expected to pay about $1 billion to settle charges of rigging the Libor interest rate benchmark, according to a person familiar with the situation, making it the second major bank to be officially ensnared by the global scandal.
+LONDON (Reuters) - Swiss bank UBS UBSN.VX faces a fine of about $1 billion next week to settle charges of rigging the Libor interest rate benchmark, a person familiar with the situation said on Thursday.

-Such a penalty, more than double the $450 million fine levied on British bank Barclays (BARC.L) in June for related conduct, indicates the scope of the misconduct by UBS could dwarf that exposed by Barclays’ settlement.
+Such a penalty would be more than double the $450 million fine levied on British bank Barclays (BARC.L) in June by U.S. and British regulators and would be the third massive U.S. fine to hit big European banks this week.

-Barclays in June admitted it improperly took trading positions into account when reporting interest rates used to calculate the Libor benchmark, touching off a firestorm that forced its chairman and chief executive to quit.

-The settlement also prompted a political and public backlash against standards in banking across Europe and the United States.
+“The global settlement is about $1 billion,” the source said.
+“It’s expected early next week - on Monday or Tuesday.”

+UBS declined to comment.
+Britain’s Financial Services Authority and the U.S. Department of Justice and the Commodity Futures Trading Commission (CFTC) all declined to comment.

-The Libor benchmarks are used for trillions of dollars worth of loans around the world.
+Barclays was the first - and so far only - bank to settle charges of rigging the London interbank offered rate, known as Libor, a benchmark used for trillions of dollars worth of loans around the world.
 Tiny shifts in the rate, compiled from daily polls of bankers, could benefit dealers in complex products.

-While details in the Barclays settlement showed traders brazenly gaming the system, the expected size of the UBS settlement indicates that Barclays may prove to be far from the worst offender and that other settlements may also be larger than Barclays’.
-Overall, more than a dozen banks have been caught in the international inquiry.

-UBS declined to comment.
-The agencies expected to be involved in the settlement, including Britain’s Financial Services Authority and the U.S. Department of Justice and the Commodity Futures Trading Commission all declined to comment.

-UBS has said it set aside 6.5 billion swiss francs ($7.04 billion) in reserves, but has not broken out how those funds are earmarked.

-The steep fine that UBS has agreed to pay is a surprise because the bank, since 2011, has cooperated with law-enforcement agencies in their probes, according to regulatory filings and court documents.

-Those documents allege that a trader at the bank — called “Trader A” - contacted traders at four other banks.
-On one occasion, “Trader A” instructed a trader at another bank on what Libor submission to make.

-It is unclear if UBS will resolve the Canadian probe as part of the imminent settlement.
+The fallout from the scandal forced Barclays’ chairman and chief executive to quit and prompted a political and public backlash against standards in banking across Europe and the United States.
+That was partly due to details in the Barclays settlement showing how traders brazenly gamed the system.

+Libor is used to price financial products worth more than $300 trillion worldwide and regulators across the world are investigating more than a dozen banks for alleged rigging of rates going back to 2005 or even earlier.

-Authorities are also investigating the actions of individuals.
-This week British police and anti-fraud officers made the first arrests in connection to the Libor probe, detaining a former trader and two other men, sources said.
+This week British police and anti-fraud officers made the first arrests in connection to the probe, detaining a former trader and two other men, sources said.

 One of those arrested was former UBS and Citigroup (C.N) trader Thomas Hayes, according to a source familiar with the situation.
 The two others worked at interdealer broker RP Martin, according to a separate source.